jupyterhub/zero-to-jupyterhub-k8s/doc/source/setup-helm.rst

 to install, upgrade and manage applications on a Kubernetes cluster.
 We will be using Helm to install and manage JupyterHub on our cluster.

+Helm works by initializing itself both locally (on your computer) and remotely (on your kubernetes cluster).
+When you run ``helm`` commands, your local helm client sends instructions to the ``Tiller``, which exists on your Kubernetes cluster, and is controlled by the server-side ``helm`` install.

 Installation
 ------------